 I recommend eating these peas soon after preparing them.
 They will lose much of their crunch as they sit, and since the recipe is so easy and quick, there’s really no need to worry about making them ahead of time.

 I tend to get on snap pea kicks, and will use them in many different recipes.
-Here are a few of my favorites.
+Here are a few of my favorites: Stuffed roasted onions, Creamy skillet peas, Sausage potatoes and snap peas, and snap pea and corn sauté with tuna.

 Air Fryer veggies

-If you’re looking to add more veggies to you meals, here are some of my favorite ones:
+If you’re looking to add more vegetables to your meals, here are some of my favorites:

 Kitchen tools you may need for this recipe